taiwoajasa245/Random-Fact-Gen/README.md

 - Displays a random cat fact on each request.
 - Simple and easy to use.

-## Demo

-Include a link to a live demo or a screenshot/gif of your application.

 ## Getting Started

-### Prerequisites

-- [Node.js](https://nodejs.org/) installed on your machine.

 ### Installation